mrkale/NodeMCU-Modules/nistclock/README.md

 <a id="version"></a>
 ## version()
 ####Description
-Returns the current semantic version of the module.
+Returns the current semantic version string of the module alongside with the version component numbers.

 ####Syntax
 	version()